 ●Use your devices in dry conditions

-Exposing power cables to water can damage the protective cover.
-It can also lead to electrical hazards.
+Exposing power cables to water can damage the protective cover, leading to electrical hazards.
 The conductor might even get damaged due to moisture.

 You can use silica gel bags to soak moisture in the air near your power cables.

-3. All Power Cords Can’t Resist Physical Impact
+3. Power Cables—All Power Cords Can’t Resist Physical Impact

 We often yank off power cables or expose them to physical stress.
 However, that may not be a good idea.
-Physical stress can damage the cord and make the connectors come off.
-It can also damage the wiring inside the insulation.
+Physical stress can damage the cord and make the connectors come off, and it can also damage the wiring inside the insulation.

-The armor over your power cable protects the internal features.
-But it doesn’t protect the cord against physical strain.
+The armor over your power cable protects the interior features.
+But it doesn’t cover the cord against physical strain.
 So, always be careful while disconnecting power cables from your devices.

-Good quality cables have the connectors molded into the armor.
-That provides some durability and strain relief to the cords.
+Good quality cables have the connectors molded into the armor, providing some durability and strain relief to the cords.
 Poor quality cables often have gaps between the flex and insulation.
 As a result, they can’t offer the same durability.

 Alt – Power cord set

-4. Copper is Not Always the Right Choice
+4. Power Cables—Copper is Not Always the Right Choice

 We tend to think copper is the best material for all power cords.
 But that is a misconception and far away from the truth.
 In reality, copper might not always be the conductor you need.
 Why?

-Copper is expensive.
-It gets expensive if you need to use copper for long power cables or commercial purposes.
+Copper is expensive, and it gets expensive if you need to use copper for long power cables or commercial purposes.
 Aluminum is, at times, the preferred choice due to its affordability.

-Copper is also prone to oxidation and corrosion.
-It has a shorter life expectancy than other metals used as conductors.
+Copper is also prone to oxidation and corrosion, and it has a shorter life expectancy than other metals used as conductors.

 Electrical surges are another issue with copper.
-The metal can’t hand small charges of electricity very efficiently.
-There can be electrical surges that might damage the device.
+The metal can’t hand small electricity charges very efficiently, and there can be electrical surges that might damage the device.
 Copper is also vulnerable to electromagnetic interference.

-We suggest you evaluate your needs and then choose the right conductor.
+We suggest you evaluate your needs and then choose a suitable conductor.

 5. Current Capacity is Not Always Consistent

 We think power cords maintain the same current capacity throughout their life.
 But again, this is not the right idea.
-The current capacity depends on many factors.
-It can fluctuate and change over the lifetime of any power cable or wire.
+The current ability depends on many factors, and it can fluctuate and change over the lifetime of any power cable or wire.

 Power cables generally have an operating temperature.
-You shouldn’t expose the cords to temperatures above the operating temperature.
-That might reduce current capacity and also damage the cable.
+It would help if you didn’t expose the cords to temperatures above the operating temperature, which might reduce current capacity and damage the cable.

 Other factors like grounding may also affect current capacity.
 Wear and tear, breakage, and other physical damages can reduce current capacity.

 Power cords have some form of insulation over the internal conductors.
 Manufacturers use various materials to insulate power cables.
-PVC, rubber, fabrics, – the list of materials can belong.
-You need to choose the right insulation based on your needs.
+PVC, rubber, fabrics – the list of materials can belong.
+You need to choose the proper insulation based on your needs.

-Low-quality insulation often affects the power capacity and resistance of the cord.
-It can even make voltage-spike situations dangerous.
+Low-quality insulation often affects the power capacity and resistance of the cord, and it can even make voltage-spike situations dangerous.